rubenbe/comfospottwin40/readme.md

 # Home Assistant
-A number of entities will be exposed via MQTT in Home Assistant.
+A number of entities will be exposed via MQTT in Home Assistant (2023.05 or newer).
+Please not that there is no hard requirement to run home assistant, other MQTT setups should be compatible.

 ## Fans
 For each zone, a fan entity is exposed named `fan.comfospot40_zone_X_fan`.
 Where `X` ranges from 1 to 3, for each zone.